Szybet/Yatchy/hardware/README.md

 Yatchy was designed to:
 - Be created by yourself.
 That means it's adjusted to be hand solderable.
 Sooo that means changed footprints for easier hand soldering.
 If you can solder SMD without a problem and QFN packets aren't scary for you, but BGA is a bit, then it's for you
 - Extremely hackable and modular.
 The main point is the module and all exposed pads for it
+- Optimisation of the ammount of different components, so cheaper
+- I tried to use widely available IC's and components.
+For example, while using some highly mauser only specific IC could improve power consumption a small bit, I preffered the simplicity and availability of the current design

 Those design choices have their own flaws:
 - It's not possible to order a assembled yatchy from a manufacturer.
 Not only because of the module, but the modified footprints have not adjusted solder mask (And I don't have the experience and money to test it).
 With that in mind, let's go to the commercial section